biglovisa/crux/README.md

 Now, we move on to the root container.

-Again, we import some stuff and import the Header component we are going to use. `connect` is the function we use to
+Again, we import some stuff and import the Header component we are going to use. `connect` is the function we use to subscribe components to the Redux store.
+The connected components will be notified of all state changes.

 **src/containers/RootContainer.js**
 ```JavaScript